 This percent sign is a familiar symbol to CNC programmers in industry; however any symbol or character can be used as it will not be read by the control because of the program end before it.
-If there is no EOB following the percent sign it will not even show up in the program when loaded into Mach.
+If there is no EOB following the percent sign it will not show up in the program when loaded into Mach.

 In between the start and end is the body of the program.
 There are a few rules here.
 Each block of code will contain a combination of words.
 Multiple G codes can be specified in a single block, however if more than one from the same modal group is specified the last one in the block will be valid, with the exception of group 00.
 Modal G codes stay active until another from the same group is called.
 For example; G01 is modal so it is not necessary to put it in consecutive blocks.
 Once active every successive positioning block will be in the G1 mode unless another code from group one is called (G00, G02, G03, etc.).
 All G codes not in group 0 behave this way.
-In the following example, the program on the right will result in the exact same motion as the program on the left.
-Once specified, the G1 will remain active for successive blocks.